csc-training/summerschool/mpi/message-exchange/README.md

 without changing the outgoing message.
-This means that implementations (`OpenMPI`, `MPICH`, ...) are allowed allowed to choose the communication mode on a case-by-case basis in an attempt to obtain better performance, and may choose to eg. copy the message in a new buffer and send it via a nonblocking send.
+This means that implementations (`OpenMPI`, `MPICH`, ...) are allowed allowed to choose the communication mode on a case-by-case basis in an attempt to obtain better performance, and may choose to eg. copy a small message in a new buffer and send it via a nonblocking send.

 As MPI users we should *never* rely on internal, implementation-specific details when programming message passing logic for our programs.
 In case of blocking communications,